 Human psychology is such that if there are too many tasks at hand, the brain generally tends to lose its way in accomplishing these tasks.
 That’s precisely why project managers need to organize their work better; else they will have a situation in hand!

 Even on the personal front, it is very difficult to complete tasks if you are not organized.
-In order to organize work, your thoughts need to be organized.
+In order to organize the work, your thoughts need to be organized.
 You need to have a routine set in your mind and follow it accordingly.

 The best way to do so is by listing down all the big, important tasks.
 Then break these tasks down into smaller chunks and try to successfully complete each of these tasks, one after the other.
 This way, you will have a clear idea of the tasks at hand, and can easily delegate tasks to others at work.
 In personal life, you can begin with one task at a time, and keep a checklist to track the completed ones.